mark-casey/cuhky/README.md

 Less work has been done to automate and simplify the physical workstations these tools run on, and less-still to make workstation features more consistient across host operating systems.

 Workstations built completely under cuhky:
-  * Virtualize the user's previous host OS to ease transitioning
+  * (If deciding to reinstall) Virtualize the user's previous host OS to ease transitioning
   * Encourage the ability to reinstall the host OS without fear by:
     * Moving user data off of host-OS system partitions to facilitate reinstalling the physical OS (NOTE_HERE: That Windows can do this but you have to do it at install time for it to really work well)